cyristo/apifit/README.md

 We took this Apifit BDD testing style presentation as an opportunity to introduce some new Apifit features:
 * the *execution error message* key word, which show the error message if any
 * the *execution time* key word, which is asserted here to be less than 1 second
-* the *Data Result Parsing Fixture*, which enables to assert the result message of the preceding step
+* the *Data Result Parsing Fixture*, which enables to navigate and assert the result message of the previous step

 More to be introduced in the User Guide...